acmoles/portfolio/portfolio/projects/wesen.md

 Firstly, I wanted to explore the possibility of a lightly constrained creation experience, able to generate infinite variations while being intuitive and fun to use. _I was convinced that suitable constraints could enhance the creativity of customers, rather than restrict it._ Secondly, to completely automate and outsource the fulfilment process.

 I also hoped to increase my empathy for colleagues and stakeholders by building a product end-to-end.
-To re-experience digital product development from other perspectives - founder, marketer, product, developer, operations, as well as design.
+To re-experience digital product development from every perspective - founder, marketer, product, design, developer and operations.

 <!--